Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 17) Find an IOPS number such that the projected `BurstBalance` is comfortable enough at all times for your situation.
 18) Ideally the `BurstBalance` should never reach 0, since then the performance would be impacted heavily.
 19) Divide the IOPS number by 3 to find the GP2 storage size you minimally need to sustain the burst necessary for your database access patterns.

+#### The cost optimized storage size without performance degradation

+The cost optimized storage size without performance degradation for an RDS instance is the maximum of:
+1) the currently used storage size plus 17.5% as recommended by [the RDS performance guidelines](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MonitoringOverview.html) and then some additional margin for safety.
+2) the storage size as estimated by using the above-mentioned spreadsheet that takes the historical IOPS into account which already contains some margin for safety.

+Configure [Amazon RDS storage autoscaling](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html#USER_PIOPS.Autoscaling) if you expect the storage size to grow.

 #### Real life use case